-In the Washington, DC office, internships are available for spring, summer, and fall semesters for current or rising college sophomores.
-Internships are unpaid, but offer students invaluable work experience.
+In the Washington, DC office, internships are usually available for Spring, Summer, and Fall semesters for college students.
+Internships offer students invaluable work experience.
 Hours can be made flexible to accommodate students’ course schedules and commitments, but generally run from 8:30 AM to 6 PM when Congress is in session.
 When not in session, hours are from 8:30 AM to 5:30 PM.

 District Internships are available upon request.
 Interns in District Offices may be asked to do a variety of things, including answering the phone, writing letters, assisting with press/media clips, assisting with constituent case work, and helping with district-based projects.

 For more information, please contact our office: (202) 225-2731.